 Posting Regularly to Social Media Accounts

 You don’t need to pay for Facebook ads to make a name for yourself on social media.
-You can build a digital following by posting regularly to social media accounts (often both in the morning and in the evening).
+You can build a digital following by posting regularly to social media accounts (often both in the morning and evening).

 Target your content to those in your region (such as highlighting houses in your city), and you’ll quickly have a list of many prospective buyers.
 A real estate seller can double or triple post most of their MLS listings to sites such as Facebook, Twitter, and Instagram, to build a following.
 This process costs nothing.